 Monterey County Planning and Building Permit Streamlining since 2008

-Coast Property Owners of Big Sur – Past President and current Board Member
+Coast Property Owners of Big Sur – Past President and Board Member

 Big Sur Workforce/Affordable Housing Task Force-Chairman